metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 {% /diagram %}

-### Using external services

-Another way guards may perform that pre-validation step is by relying on an external solution.

-For instance, when using the **Gatekeeper** guard, we must request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeeper Network.
+- **Using External Services**: An example of this is the **[Gatekeeper Guard](/core-candy-machine/guards/gatekeeper)** that request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeeper Network.
 The Gatekeeper guard will then check for the existence of such Gateway Token to either validate or reject the mint.
-[You can learn more about the Gatekeeper guard on its dedicated page](/core-candy-machine/guards/gatekeeper).

 {% diagram %}